- What We Do

 There are a number of different leave and flexible work options available, depending on your eligibility and circumstances:

-There are different government support payments available if you can’t earn any income whilst sick, depending on your circumstances, such as the Pandemic Leave Disaster Payment.
+There may be different government support payments available if you can’t earn any income whilst unwell, depending on your circumstances.
 Check your state or territory’s Department of Health website for more information, or contact Services Australia.
 Some Victorian workers also have access to the Sick Pay Guarantee – see the Victorian Government website for more information.

 Under anti-discrimination laws, employers have an obligation to make reasonable adjustments to accommodate an employee’s disability, with long-term COVID-19 impacts included as a disability.
 Depending on your work circumstances, these reasonable adjustments might include changing the location of your work to working from home or changing your work hours.